pg_tde release notes¶

 Fixed the issue with

-that keeps track of the allocated memory for decrypted tuples and frees this memory when the tuple slot is no longer needed. -
+pg_tderunning out of memory used for decrypted tuples.
+The fix introduces the new componentTDEBufferHeapTupleTableSlotthat keeps track of the allocated memory for decrypted tuples and frees this memory when the tuple slot is no longer needed. -

 Fixed the issue with adjusting a current position in a file by using raw file descriptor for the

-function.
+lseekfunction.
 (Thanks to user rainhard for providing the fix) -

 Enhanced the init script to consider a custom superuser for the POSTGRES_USER parameter when

-is running via Docker (Thanks to Alejandro Paredero for reporting the issue)
+pg_tdeis running via Docker (Thanks to Alejandro Paredero for reporting the issue)

 Alpha 1 (2024-03-28)¶